People with reduced mobility

 Airlines use internationally recognised codes to identify the level of assistance required by each individual PRM.
 The codes are:

-DPNA: Passengers with any kind of mental disability (if you select this category you must specify).
+DPNA: passengers with any type of intellectual or development disability (if you select this category you must specify).

 - Request for assistance form for People with Reduced Mobility.